gohugoio/hugo/content/functions/trim.md

 deprecated: false
 ---

-Trim returns a slice of the string with all leading and trailing characters contained in cutset removed.
+`trim` returns a slice of the string with all leading and trailing characters contained in cutset removed.

 ```
 {{ trim "++Batman--" "+-" }} → "Batman"